-Our Residence Director is here to assist you with all questions concerning your accommodations on campus.
+Our Housing Coordinator is here to assist you with all questions concerning your accommodations on campus.

 25. Do you offer home stays?

-- We believe that one of the major attractions of studying at Pine Manor College is the opportunity of experiencing American college life at its best and of meeting American students.
+- We believe that one of the major attractions of studying at Pine Manor College is the opportunity for experiencing U.S. college life at its best and for meeting American students.
 We want you to share in, and contribute to, the social and cultural life of the College.
 This is very difficult to achieve when living off-campus;

-- Pine Manor is located in one of Boston's most expensive residential areas, and very few suitable home stays are available within walking distance of the campus.
+- Pine Manor is located in one of Boston's most expensive residential areas.

 26. How is the food on campus?

 Our Dining Hall is excellent!
-The food is varied, and you can eat as much as you like.
+Our dining service works hard to be responsive to student needs and to dietary restrictions.
+They make a conscious effort to offer healthy options.
+The food is varied (usually, you will have a choice of at least 3 different entrees, soups, along with a sandwich & salad bar), and you can eat as much as you like.
 We offer 19 meals per week: Monday through Friday: breakfast, lunch and dinner.
-Saturdays and Sundays: brunch and dinner.
+Saturdays and Sundays (and holidays when there are no classes): brunch and dinner.